zhenghao513/blog/src/widget/naming-converter.md

 <script setup>
 import { ref, computed } from 'vue';
+import {
+  Input as AInput,
+  Form as AForm,
+  FormItem as AFormItem,
-import { Input as AInput } from 'ant-design-vue';
+} from 'ant-design-vue'
-import 'ant-design-vue/es/input/style';

 const variable = ref('');